-A methodological alteration was introduced in 2009, data of consumption and incomes were collected in a partly common data survey.
-So, a new Household Budget and Living Conditions Survey (HBLS) was established.
-Based on this data collection, two different data productions were carried out, one was focused on consumption and the other one was focused on income.
-The income data was used as background information only for sorting the households into income deciles.
+A modification was introduced in 2009 at the Household budget data collection, consumption and incomes were collected in a partly common data survey.
+In consequence a new Household Budget and Living Conditions Survey (HBLS) has been established.
+Based on it two different data processings are carried out, one being focused on consumption and the other on income.
+In the case of income data income is used as background information only, for sorting into income deciles.

 Grossing up data of households participating in the Household Budget and Living Conditions Survey, expenditures do not fall in line with the ones in the national accounts.
-This derives partly from the different surveying method.
+This derives partly from the different surveying method and methodology.
 The coverage of observation is also different; in HBLS only private households are observed.
 (Macro-level indicators of household sector are contained in Chapter 3.1.)

 Detailed data of incomes are reported according to the methodology of EU-SILC, because these income data are used for the international comparison as well.
 Some income items previously considered as income do not add in total net income, so these items cannot be directly compared.
 For the sake of the direct comparison, the items left out are listed at the end of the table.